La Cyclo 160 km

 The route begins with the difficult climb from Syam to Crans, before rising towards Cerniébaud and reaching the Haute-Joux massif.
 The first official pass is Saint Sorlin, followed by a descent to Mouthe, where the first refreshment station is located.
 Participants then head for the Val de Remoray via Rochejean and the magnificent Gorges du Fourperet.

-The route continues with an ascent of the Col de la République from Vaux-et-Chantegrue, before a descent to the second feed station at Rivière-Drugeon.
-On the way to Levier, cyclists pass through Bulle, La Chapelle-d'Huin and the Maublin forest.
+From Vaux-et-Chantegrue, the route continues towards the lakes of the Rivière Drugeons, before reaching the second refreshment point in Bulle.
+On the way to Levier, cyclists reach La Chapelle-d'Huin, and the Maublin forest.
 The last listed pass, the Col de Chalamont (3 km), heads back towards Champagnole, with a passage through the ponds and peat bogs of Frasne.

 All routes then converge at the sawmill of our partner Jura Pellet, the last stop for refreshments, for an unusual crossing among planks and tree trunks.
 The end of the route, mostly downhill, includes a few "ass kickings" and a passage through the medieval town of Nozeroy before returning to Champagnole via Sirod.